ibm-cloud-docs/Db2onCloud/autoscaling_external.md

 # Auto-scaling

-When you enable autoscaling, the storage on your IBM® Db2® as a Service instance will automatically be scaled up if your storage use exceeds the threshold you specify.
-For example, you can choose to scale up if more than 90% of your storage is in use for a period of 15 minutes.
+When you enable autoscaling, the storage on your Db2 on Cloud instance will automatically be scaled up if your storage use exceeds the threshold you specify.
+For example, you can choose to scale up your storage by 20GB if more than 90% of your storage is in use for a period of 15 minutes.

 To monitor your storage usage, use the IBM Cloud® Monitoring integration, which provides metrics for disk space.